 Do all recycling/trash companies have the same rules?

 No, they do not.
-Some will accept things that others will not however, currently there are no haulers that accept plastic bags through curbside collection.
+Some will accept things that others will not however, there are currently no haulers that accept plastic bags through curbside collection.
 Check out our curbside guide to see what your hauler collects!